caltechlibrary/cait/ARCHITECTURE.md

 ### caitpage

-_caitpage_ renders the content dumped by _cait_ into a website structure suitable for hosting with _caitserver_ search engine and webserver.
+_caitpage_ renders the content dumped by _cait_ into a website structure suitable for hosting with _caitserver_ search engine and web server.
 It does NOT talk directly to ArchivesSpace so can does not increase the load on your ArchivesSpace server.

 ### caitindexer